jpvantassel/python3-course/intro/pip.md

 #### Installing from a built distribution

-A built distribution may be used in similar cases as a source distribution, however built distrubtions are platform spefic, though they, in return, enlist shorter installation times.
+A built distribution may be used in similar cases as a source distribution, however built distributions are platform specific, though they, in return, enlist shorter installation times.
 Regardless the `pip` syntax is similar in both cases.

 ```bash
 pip list                        # View currently installed packages.